-The Internal Audit will be seeking to establish if there is a list of assets in accordance with proper practices including the date of acquisition, location and value.
+The Internal Audit will be seeking to establish if there is a list of assets in accordance with proper practices including the date of acquisition, location, and value.
 This extends to checking policies (with evidence of review) and that the Council has applied the documented approach in practice.
 The Internal Auditor will check not only valuation processes but the existence of reserve budgets for depreciation and adequacy of insurance.
 A clear audit trail should be available when items are purchased including minutes to evidence approval.

-Evidence Internal auditor commentary Does the Council maintain a register of material assets it owns and manage this in accordance with proper practices?9 Yes Declared value is £9,143 with an uplift of £2783 covering the purchase of a SID/batteries and bracket for the period under review.
-Are the value of the assets included? (note value for insurance purposes may differ) The asset register lists items under insurance that fall within the Council's remit for maintenance and ownership.
-The register states value as at the date of acquisition.
-Are records of deeds, articles, land registry title number available? - date of doquisition.
+Evidence Internal auditor commentary Does the Council maintain a register of material assets it owns and manage this in accordance with proper practices?9 Yes Declared value is £9,493 which gives an uplift of £350 (Brackets & Data Collection Unit) for the year ending 31 March 2022 and is correctly entered in Section 2, Box 9 of the 2021/22 AGAR.
+Is the value of the assets included?
+(Note value for insurance purposes may differ) Yes The asset register lists items under insurance that fall within the Council's remit for maintenance and ownership.
+The register states values at the date Are records of deeds, articles, land registry title number available?
+No of acquisition and where assets have been gifted or have an unknown value have been given an approximate value.
 Is the asset register up to date and reviewed annually?
-Yes The asset register was reviewed by the Council at its meeting on 25 January 2021.
-Cross checking of insurance cover Yes Insurance cover for property up to £10,000 and is in accordance with the Policy held.
+Yes The asset register was reviewed by the Council at its meeting on 24 January 2022 confirming it covers assets within the ownership or responsibility of the Council.